jsonh-org/Jsonh/README.md

 #### Versioning

-JSONH uses a versioning system to ensure significant changes to the syntax are properly documented.
+JSONH uses a `MAJOR.MINOR` versioning system to ensure changes to the syntax are properly documented.

-Implementations may support one or more versions of JSONH.
+Implementations may support one or more major versions of JSONH.

 ### Recommendations